dtauraso/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+        adaptive means it adjusts to resizing
+		fully responsive means it's optimized  to any device

 2. Describe what it means to be mobile first vs desktop first.

+        mobile first:
+			you make the CSS for mobile and add @media tags to change the design to desktop.

+        desktop first
+            you make the CSS for desktop and add @media tags to change the design to mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    The browser default font size is 16 px so this gives us a base font size of 10 px for the root tag.
+Now, to set a font size to 15px, we use 1.5 rem.

 4. How would you describe preprocessing to someone new to CSS?

+    It's different syntax to be converted to normal css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    My favorite concept is nesting.
+The most troubling concept is the fact that you have to scatter @media tags when adjusting to the next view.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.